stefan-k/jobshop/README.md

 ### Small TODOs ###

+* Add a field "Percentage of problems for which the lower bound was met" to the evaluation
 * Alternative to "load(...)" so we don't get "redefinition of constant" warnings?
 * Maybe use alias Int/Uint instead of Int64?
 * OSSP efficiency